 Balancing Act Learning Objectives:

-The Balancing Act Performance / Presentation
+The Balancing Act Performance / Presentation:

 Presenter: Wambui Bahati

-She is the author of the highly acclaimed, tell-all, autobiographical empowerment book, You Don't Know Crazy - My Life Before, During, After, Above and Beyond Mental Illness.
-Her other popular books are Domestic Violence and Relationship Abuse Awareness and Prevention for College Women - A Reminder, and They Are Not Going To Save Us.
+She is the author of the highly acclaimed, tell-all, autobiographical empowerment book "You Don't Know Crazy - My Life Before, During, After, Above, and Beyond Mental Illness."
+Her other books include "Domestic Violence and Relationship Abuse Awareness and Prevention for College Women - A Reminder" and "They Are Not Going To Save Us."